werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 - consumer can start before producer finishes
 - no need to materialization

 **Exchange Operator**: a type of operator which is inserted in-between steps of a query to 1) pipeline results between inter/intra-operations 2) coordinate streams.
-Exchange operator assists inter operations by splitting up the This provides supports to both vertical and horizontal.
+This provides supports to both vertical and horizontal.
 For example:
 ```
 SELECT county, SUM(order_item)
 FROM customer, order